sebastian-meier/dem-playground/README.md

 for file in */ ; do ogr2ogr -append -f "PostgreSQL" PG:"dbname=DATABASE_NAME" -nln TABLENAME ./${file%/}/${file%/}.shp; done
 ```

 The following step is not mandatory, but i like having Polygons if possible instead of LineStrings.
-The script also uses Polygons for calculating areas, in order to remove small areas (small is determined relative to zoom level)
+The visualization script also uses Polygons for calculating areas, in order to remove small areas (small is determined relative to zoom level)

 Modify the SQL structure
 ```